ChandulaNethmal/chandulanethmal.github.io/_posts/2020-05-08-Static-Dynamic-Websites.md

   - Jekyll
 toc: true
 ---
+Nowadays, the word "Website" is a very common thing, even among primary school chilren.
+We are going to discuss about a basic categorization of websites.

 ## What is a Website?
 Nowadays, the word "Website" is a very common thing, even among primary school chilren.
 Everyone in the society is benefitted with different types of websites in their day-to-day life with or without a knowledge on this.